Publication Ethics and Publication Malpractice Statement

 Research involving humans, biological material, or their data

-For all studies involving human subjects, it is imperative to obtain freely given, informed consent from the participants (or their parent or legal guardian for children under 16).
+For all studies involving living organisms, it is imperative to obtain freely given, informed consent from the participants (or their parent or legal guardian for children under 16).
 A statement confirming this should be included in the article.
+The privacy rights of human subjects shall always be observed.

 If the work involves chemicals, procedures or equipment that have any unusual hazards inherent in their use, the authors shall clearly identify these in the article.